how long do expired dog medications last

-The Irreverent Vet Speaks out – How Long Do Expired Dog Medications Last?
+How Long Do Expired Dog Medications Last?

 How long do dog medications really last?

-There are several factors that can affect the “shelf life” including exposure to light, lack of appropriate refrigeration, and eventually…the chemical instability of the product that can occur with time.
+All medications have an expiration date on their label.
+There are several factors that can affect the shelf life, including exposure to light, lack of appropriate refrigeration, and the chemical instability of the product that can occur with time.
 This last is the part that can be hard to determine with many products.
+With some liquid medications – it can be obvious by a color change or change in consistency.

-Pills and Capsules
+Pills And Capsules

-The expiration of a medication varies based on several factors including the type of medication and the manufacturer.
+The expiration of a medication varies based on several factors, including the type of medication and the manufacturer.
 Most oral pills or capsules expire in 1 to 2 years from the date of manufacturing.
 Are they good longer than this?

 Liquid Oral Medications

 Most liquid medications that are not reconstituted also have a shelf life of 1 to 2 years but once reconstituted (mixed with water – such as powered amoxicillin is mixed with water) – most expire in about 7 to 14 days depending on the specific product.
-Most will have a longer shelf life if they are refrigerated.
-However, there are a few liquid medications that are less stable if refrigerated and they should clearly say so on the package.

 The shelf life once reconstituted is real.
 If your vet mixes the liquid and says it expires in 7 or 14 days – then I’d honor that.
-However, if there is no color or odor change and it is a few days beyond that date – it is probably okay.
-But this is not a medication that will last long.

 Medication still in powder form is probably still good for 1 to 2 years beyond the expiration on the label.